How to Choose a Mountain Bike Grip for Sweaty Hands – Tips and Tricks

 Grips with A Topographic Style

 Topographic mountain bike grips are very effective for sweaty hands.
 The topographic pattern has moisture channels that prevent slipping while riding, and relieves hand fatigue when riding for long periods.
 Read our guide to installing mountain bike grips, to properly fit your chosen grips onto the handlebars.
+Relatedly, you might find our guide on how to remove mountain bike grips helpful when it's time to change yours out.
+Be sure to take a look our step-by-step guide when you're ready.

 Other Solutions for Sweaty Hands when Mountain Biking